Letters, lives, love 📨

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

-Trust yourself, be kind and be brave!
+My darling, trust yourself, be kind and be brave!
 I'm reading a book that talks about Indira Gandhi and this is something she said: "be brave!
 Courage is the only lasting foundation of character.
 Without courage, there is no morality, no religion, no love.
 One cannot follow the paths of truth or love as long as one is under the empire of fear”.
 Be brave, my darling girl!

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~